teuffy/interactive-brokers/README.md

     cabal configure -p
     cabal build

-With [IB TWS][IB TWS] running, start the example application which issues a series of requests to the IB API and sends the responses to stdout:
+With [IB TWS](#ib-tws) running, start the example application which issues a series of requests to the IB API and sends the responses to stdout:

     cabal run requests